SolaceSamples/solace-samples-semp/README.md

 * http://docs.solace.com/SEMP/SEMP-Home.htm

 These tutorials apply to the SEMP API starting in version 2.
-For older versions of the SEMP API, you can see the [Legacy SEMP Documentation](http://docs.solace.com/SEMP/Using-Legacy-SEMP.htm)
+For older versions of the SEMP API, you can see the [Legacy SEMP Documentation](http://dev.solace.com/get-started/semp-tutorials/)

-**Note**: SEMP v2 is only supported on Solace virtual message routers and Solace message router appliances running SolOS version 7.2.2 and above.
+**Note**: SEMP v2 is supported on Solace virtual message routers and Solace message router appliances running SolOS version 7.2.2 and above.

 ## Contents

 This repository contains code and matching tutorial walk throughs for different basic scenarios and programming languages.
+Sample code is organised in programming language specific subdirectories.

-It is best to view the associated [tutorials home page](https://solacesamples.github.io/solace-samples-semp/).
+It is best to view the associated [tutorials home page](http://dev.solace.com/get-started/semp-tutorials/).

 ## Prerequisites